 Step 2: Secondary Application (only when you receive an email from Rutgers Admissions)

 If admissible into the university, you will then be contacted and requested to submit supplemental materials to be considered specifically for the Post-Bacc Pre-Health Program.
 Supplemental materials include a resume, a personal statement indicating your interest in our program, as well as what you intend to do professionally.
 The email you receive will provide you with information on where to send the materials.
-After a review of all supplemental materials, you will be contacted to schedule an interview with our office with Ms. Sara Ouimet, who is a Pre-Health Advisor and oversees the Post-Bacc program.
+After a review of all supplemental materials, you will be contacted to schedule an interview with our office with a Pre-Health Advisor.
 A final decision on your admission status into the Post-Bacc program will be made once all materials have been submitted and the personal interview has been conducted.
 Failure to submit all required materials by the deadline will result in your application being withdrawn from consideration into the Post-Bacc Pre-Health Program.

 Application Deadline Dates for admission into the Post-Bacc Pre-Health Program: